Helpline 0808 800 3333 or contact us

 Anything else?
 Other ways to contact us

-If a service needs support to meet your child’s needs, please ask them to contact us so we can offer our quality standard to enable them to identify changes to include your child and other children with additional needs.
+If a service needs support to meet your child’s needs, please ask them to contact us to discuss our Inclusion Quality Mark.

-Specialist provision in aimed at children with severe and complex level of disability whose needs are over and above what can be met by universal or targeted services.
-Access to these services is by referral from a social worker or key health care professional, or identified through the Early Help assessment process.
-These can include daytime or overnight breaks in a short break unit, short breaks with an approved foster carer, direct payments or individual support worker.
+Specialist services can include daytime or overnight breaks in a short break unit, short breaks with an approved foster carer, direct payments or individual support worker.

 We want to hear about your experiences of any activity, shortbreak or setting which you or your disabled child have used, please use our feedback survey.

 Find out how @Scope is helping people to feel more confident about disability.
 Help us #EndTheAwkward http://bit.ly/2egoZQx